Bouldering: Competition bouldering

-The International Federation of Sport Climbing (IFSC) employs an indoor format (although competitions can also take place in an outdoor setting) that breaks the competition into three rounds: qualifications, semi-finals, and finals.
+World Climbing employs an indoor format (although competitions can also take place in an outdoor setting) that breaks the competition into three rounds: qualifications, semi-finals, and finals.
 The rounds feature different sets of four to six boulder problems, and each competitor has a fixed amount of time to attempt each problem.
 At the end of each round, competitors are ranked by the number of completed problems with ties settled by the total number of attempts taken to solve the problems.

 Some competitions only permit climbers a fixed number of attempts at each problem with a timed rest period in between.
 In an open-format competition, all climbers compete simultaneously, and are given a fixed amount of time to complete as many problems as possible.
 More points are awarded for more difficult problems, while points are deducted for multiple attempts on the same problem.

-In 2012, the IFSC submitted a proposal to the International Olympic Committee (IOC) to include lead climbing in the 2020 Summer Olympics.
+In 2012, the federation, then known as the International Federation of Sport Climbing, submitted a proposal to the International Olympic Committee (IOC) to include lead climbing in the 2020 Summer Olympics.
 The proposal was later revised to an "overall" competition, which would feature bouldering, lead climbing, and speed climbing.
 In 2016, the International Olympic Committee (IOC) officially approved climbing, along with four other sports, as an Olympic sport, based on their "impact on gender equality, the youth appeal of the sports and the legacy value of adding them to the Tokyo Games".